withlogicco/postgres/README.md

 For convenience, in development these environment variables can be set in a `.env` environment file.
 Example file available in [`.example.env`](./.example.env)

+### Secrets

+- `postgres-password`: The password for the `postgres` user of the database used for most database operations
+- `replicator-password`: The password for the `replicator` role, used from the secondary server to replicate data

+For convenience, in development all secrets are hardcoded as files and are available in the [`dev/secrets`](./dev/secrets) directory and do not need to be set.

 ## Development

 To kick off and evaluate the setup locally, all you have to do is run